tundish/tea_and_sympathy/tas/dlg/kettle.rst

 [NPC]_

-    I've got work.

-    I have to go to work.
+    I have to go to in to work.

 [PLAYER]_